Take Action for Your Rivers and Lands

 Take action today to support the preservation of Oregon's natural wonders!

 With stunning basalt cliffs, rolling grasslands and hidden pine forests, the Cathedral Rock and Horse Heaven potential wilderness areas are emblematic of the wild John Day Basin.
-Oregon's Senators recently introduced the Oregon Treasures Act of 2013 which includes protection of these places as well as the Chetco, Molalla, and Rogue Rivers.
-Thank your Senators for introducing Oregon Treasures!
+The Oregon Treasures Act of 2013, which includes protection of these places as well as the Chetco, Molalla, and Rogue Rivers, is currently awaiting a vote in the Senate.
+Thank your Senators for co-sponsoring the Oregon Treasures Act!

 Rising to 4694 feet, Sutton Mountain covers almost 10 square miles in the heart of the John Day Basin.
 Though the mountain dominates visually, it is just part of the potential wilderness in this the fascinating and expansive landscape.
 Get in touch with your representatives in Congress and ask them to help permanently protect the Sutton Mountain area!